ahmedalgohari-rgb/lotus-app/docs/privacy-policy.md

 ## 15. Legal Basis for Processing (GDPR)

-If you're in the EU, we process your data based on:
+For EU users, we process data based on:

-- **Contract:** To provide the app service you signed up for
+- **Contract:** To provide the Application services
-- **Consent:** When you create an account or use optional features
+- **Consent:** When creating an account or using optional features
-- **Legitimate Interest:** To improve the app and fix bugs
+- **Legitimate Interest:** To improve the Application and fix bugs

-You can withdraw consent anytime by deleting your account.
+You may withdraw consent at any time by deleting your account.

 ---

-## Summary (TL;DR)
+## Summary

-**What we collect:** Email, name, plant photos, care logs **Why:** To help you track and care for your plants **Who we share with:** Supabase (storage), PlantNet (plant ID), Google/Facebook (if you use OAuth) **What we DON'T do:** Sell data, track you, show ads, share with other users **Your rights:** View, edit, delete your data anytime
+**Information Collected:** Email, name, plant photos, care logs **Purpose:** To provide plant tracking and care recommendation services **Third-Party Sharing:** Supabase (storage), PlantNet (plant identification), Google/Facebook (if using OAuth) **Prohibited Practices:** No data selling, no user tracking, no advertisements, no cross-user data sharing **User Rights:** Access, edit, export, and delete data at any time

 ---

-Thank you for trusting Lotus with your plant care journey! 🌿

 **Questions?** Email us: ahmedalgohari.rgb@gmail.com